 10 Best Tasting Pineapple Tarts You Should Try in Singapore

 Time flies!
-We have just welcome 2016 three weeks ago.
-Yet, in about another three weeks’ time, we will be having our annual reunion dinner with our loved ones to welcome the Lunar New Year!
-This festive is all about getting together with your family and friends, catching up over a scrumptious spread of Chinese delicacies.
+We have just welcome 2020 three weeks ago.
+Yet, in about a weeks’ time, we will be having our annual reunion dinner with our loved ones to welcome the Lunar New Year!
+This festive season is all about getting together with your family and friends, and catching up over a scrumptious spread of Chinese delicacies.
 Well, our favourite part of the Lunar New Year is getting to savour some of the BEST pineapple tarts in Singapore!

 History of Pineapple Tarts